Summer Research Training Program

 About the Program

 - The School of Dentistry recognizes the need to foster student interest in pursuing biomedical research careers.
-Dental students and matriculating dental students participate in intensive research training for eight weeks during the summer.
+Dental students and matriculating dental students participate in intensive research training for nine weeks during the summer.

 - Training includes a hands-on research experience as students become immersed in laboratory culture, receiving formal training in statistical analysis, scientific writing and ethics in science.
 Students also participate in an exciting seminar series and receive mentoring for biomedical sciences career development.